johnros/johnros.github.com/_posts/2015-06-12-building-blocks-of-machine-learning.md

 ## Generative Models

-A data scientist trained as a statisticial will first think of a sampling distributions, a.k.a., a _generative model_.
-This may be an overkill for the simple purpose of descriminative analysis, dimensionality reduction and clustering.
-If, however, a generative model can be assumed, then it immediatly lends itself to learning using likelihood principals.
+A data scientist trained as a Statistician will first think of a sampling distributions, a.k.a., a _generative model_.
+This may be an overkill for the simple purpose of discriminative analysis, dimensionality reduction and clustering.
+If, however, a generative model can be assumed, then it immediately lends itself to learning using likelihood principals.

 Assuming the generative model has a latent variable, allows the design of algorithms that pool information from different samples in a manner that no algorithm designer could have though of.
 Examples include: